jgilfelt/android-adt-templates/README.markdown

 Read more about ADT templates and their format here: https://plus.google.com/113735310430199015092/posts/XTKTamk4As8

-To use these templates you will need Eclipse and ADT version ~~20~~ 21 or above.
-Copy the appropriate folders into `<android-sdk-folder>/tools/templates/` and they will appear in the project explorer context menu under:
+To use these templates you will need Eclipse and ADT version 21 or above.
+Copy the appropriate folders into `<android-sdk-folder>/extras/templates/` and they will appear in the project explorer context menu under:

 **New > Other... > Android > Android Object**

-ADT 21 is currently in beta.
-Developers can install it via the preview channel: http://tools.android.com/preview-channel

 ![templates](http://jeffgilfelt.com/img/templates.png "templates")